Young invincibles: The Affordable Care Act and young adults

 This problem of ballooning health insurance premiums has persisted for years, and was important in the debate over the Patient Protection and Affordable Care Act, commonly called the Affordable Care Act (ACA).
-One set of ACA provisions eliminated the insurance industry’s ability to charge different premiums to people with differing health status and the ability to exclude individuals with pre-existing conditions.
+One set of ACA provisions eliminated the insurance industry's ability to charge different premiums to people with differing health status and the ability to exclude individuals with pre-existing conditions.
 Implemented alone, these provisions would greatly increase the risk in the health insurance market, and premiums would increase to cover associated increases in expenditure.
 Therefore, the ACA includes a number of provisions aimed at incentivizing young invincibles to enter into the health insurance market.

 Individual mandate.
 The individual mandate applies to young adults and young adults may be eligible for a premium tax credit, lowering or eliminating the cost of insurance.
-This is particularly significant for young adults because they disproportionately compose those with incomes between 133-400% of the Federal Poverty Line who are entering the workforce for the first time.
+This is particularly significant for young adults because they disproportionately compose those with incomes between 133 and 400% of the Federal Poverty Line who are entering the workforce for the first time.
 It is estimated that approximately nine million young adults ages 18–34 could be eligible for a subsidy.

 Dependent coverage.
 Legislation requires family insurance plans with dependent coverage to extend this coverage until young adults reach the age of 26.
 Prior to the ACA, most employer-based health insurance plans stopped dependent coverage when the child turned 18 or 19, or had graduated from college.
-Effective September 23, 2010, young adults can join or remain on their parents’ insurance plans even if they are married, not living with their parents, attending school, financially independent from their parents, or eligible to enroll in an employer’s insurance plan.
+Effective September 23, 2010, young adults can join or remain on their parents’ insurance plans even if they are married, not living with their parents, attending school, financially independent from their parents, or eligible to enroll in an employer's insurance plan.
 The coverage extension applies to both employer-based and private plans.

 Catastrophic coverage.
 Adults who are under the age of 30 and have experienced certain hardship may qualify for a cheaper “catastrophic” health plan.
 The catastrophic health plan is meant to protect young adults from very high medical costs.
 Purchased through the Exchanges, the plan covers three primary care visits per year at no cost to the individual and covers free preventive services.
 Reasons for exemption vary, such as homelessness or experience of domestic violence, and some require documented proof, such as an eviction or foreclosure notice.
 However, regardless of income, young adults must pay the standard price for the catastrophic plan (i.e., individuals purchasing these plans are not eligible for lower monthly premiums or lower out-of-pocket costs based on income).

 Other provisions.
 Many other ACA provisions are also relevant to young adults and effectively encourage young adults to buy insurance:

 · The expansion of Medicaid, if universally adopted, could cover nearly 7.8 million young adults under the age of 35.
 As of December 11, 2013, 25 states and the District of Columbia planned to expand their Medicaid programs beginning in 2014.

 · As with other individuals, young adults cannot be denied health coverage due to a pre-existing condition.